stan1025/AutomationServiceChoreography/Part_2_AutomationBasics/README.md

 [:rewind:back](../README.md)

-## :two: Mechanisms and Methods for Service Associations
+## :two: Basics about Service-Oriented Automation Systems

 ### Introduction of Service-Oriented Automation Systems
 Service-oriented architecture is a type of architectural pattern in which multiple services can be combined to form new associated services.
 Each of the services communicates with each other via message-based telegrams.
 The idea is to ensure interoperability between different service implementations from different vendors.
 The paradigm of service-oriented architectures already know several derivates.
 The most known are the origin service-oriented architecture (SOA) and the micro-service architecture (MSA) [1].